 (5) Ensure that materials are acquired for immediate use, for stock based on past usage history and anticipated need, or in the case of program and standby stock, for future use to satisfy a known specific project/program requirement.

 (6) Ensure that Government-owned materials are used only for official purposes.
-Controls will be established to prevent unauthorized acquisition and use of materials.
+Centers shall maintain controls to prevent unauthorized acquisition and use of materials.

-(7) Ensure that assets are subjected to annual and periodic physical inventories in accordance with NPD 1400.1D and that appropriate investigations and adjustments are made to the financial and material records.
+(7) Ensure that assets are subjected to annual and periodic physical inventories in accordance with NASA Procedural Requirements (NPR) 4100.1, NASA Materials Inventory and Management, and that appropriate investigations and adjustments are made to the financial and material records.

-(8) Ensure that material no longer required is promptly identified and processed for disposal in accordance with guidance from NPR 4300.1A.
+(8) Ensure that material no longer required is promptly identified and processed for disposal in accordance with guidance from NPR 4300.1.